-The bill creates in the department of education (department) the computer science education grant program (grant program) to provide money to public schools or school districts in order to increase enrollment or participation of traditionally underrepresented students in computer science education activities.
+Computer science education grant program - appropriation.
+The act creates in the department of education the computer science education grant program (grant program) to provide money to public schools or school districts in order to increase enrollment or participation of traditionally underrepresented students in computer science education activities.

-The bill requires the state board of education (board) to promulgate rules necessary for the implementation of the grant program.
+The act requires the state board of education (board) to promulgate rules necessary for the implementation of the grant program.

-The bill requires the board to give priority to grant applications that:
+The act requires the board to give priority to grant applications that:

 - Demonstrate how the applicant will use the grant to serve a high-poverty student population, a high percentage of minority students, students in rural areas, or a high percentage of female students;